-You might have found my Facing Addiction story through a Google search on addiction or controlling weed use.
+You might have found my Facing Addiction story through an online search on addiction or controlling weed use.

-During the four years of my weed addiction, I can’t tell you how many times I searched for terms like “marijuana addiction” or “controlling addiction.”
+During the five years of my weed addiction, I can’t tell you how many times I searched for terms like “marijuana addiction” or “controlling addiction.”

 I generally tend to hit the search engines whenever I specifically see how something I hold dear is being damaged or hindered by my actions or thoughts.